What is Obamacare and the Affordable Care Act?

 The ACA also banned health insurance companies from charging patients with preexisting conditions higher premiums.
 Previously, many of these people were unable to buy health insurance or had to pay extremely high rates.

 It also created a national health care marketplace where insurance companies could sell directly to consumers.
-Like traditional employer-based insurance plans, there's an open enrollment period each fall where people can log in healthcare.gov Opens in new window to see what plans are available in their state.
+Like traditional employer-based insurance plans, there's an open enrollment period each fall where people can log in to HealthCare.gov Opens in new window to see what plans are available in their state.

 Before the ACA, consumers could buy health insurance either through their employer or directly through insurance companies, which could be difficult to do.
-The ACA makes it easier for those who are self-employed or own their business to buy health insurance.
+The ACA makes it easier to buy health insurance if you are self-empoyed or own your own business.

 More affordable health insurance